Flotomate/product_docs/source/admin/system-configuration.rst

 The Agent Self Upgrade feature allows for a smooth transition from one version of the Agent to another.
-Using this feature, an admin can centrally deploy an Agent.exe from the product server, which is received by all the (active) computers in the :ref:`Endpoint scope <endpoint scope>`.
-The received **agent.exe** auto-installs itself during the next boot cycle.
+Using this feature, an admin can centrally deploy an Agent.msi/exe from the main server, which is received by all the (active) computers having :ref:`Remote Monitoring <Flotomate Agent Monitor Installation Guide>`.

 Some of the benefits of using the latest version of the Agent
 application: